TSTRC driver succumbs to burns

 Meanwhile the indefinite strike by the employees entered the ninth day on Sunday.
 Nearly 48,000 employees of employees and workers unions of TSRTC boycotted work and began an indefinite strike from October 5 in Telangana on a call by the Joint Action Committee (JAC) of TSRTC, demanding merger of RTC with the government, recruitment to various posts, among others.

-The Chief Minister had earlier stated that the striking staff who did not report by the October 5 deadline had 'self dismissed' themselves and made it very clear that under no circumstances the RTC will be merged into the government.
-The JAC had called for a state bandh on October 19, even asthe Government on Saturday extended the Dasara vacation till October 19, not to inconvenience students.
-PTI VVK APR APR APR.
+The Chief Minister had earlier stated that the striking staff who did not report by the October 5 deadline had 'self dismissed' themselves and made it very clear that under no circumstances would the RTC be merged into the government.
+The JAC had called for a state-wide bandh on October 19, even asthe government on Saturday extended the Dasara vacation till October 19 not to inconvenience students..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)